Getting Help for Domestic Violence

 - National Domestic Violence Hotline.
 To find a domestic violence program nearest you, call 1-800-799-SAFE (799-7233).

 - National Sexual Assault Hotline.
 To get help and information about sexual assault, call 1-800-656-HOPE.

-- Turn Around Inc. Provides counseling and support services to victims of sexual assault and domestic violence in Baltimore City.
-For assistance call 410-828-6390.
+- Turn Around Inc. Turn Around provides counseling and support services to victims of sexual assault and domestic violence in Baltimore City.
+For further information, call 410-828-6390.